Beatrix "Bodlar" Leben

 May of 2014: "Go...
 BOLD BOLD BOLD Bodlar!"
 Featured artist show with Jana's Red Room Gallery in the Art's Factory in Downtown Las Vegas.

-June-July of 2015: Selected works from his "This Way" collection showing at the DaDa Art Bar in Denver, CO.
+June-July of 2015: Selected works from her "This Way" collection showing at the DaDa Art Bar in Denver, CO.

 Dec of 2015: First two shows in NYC.
 Bodlar co-curated works with photographer Daria Huxley for their show Modern Harmony at Hellphone Speakeasy in Bushwick.
 Also showed selected flat works with Salazar & Birch at their Pop-Up Gallery, in midtown, Empire Art Sale.